At this point in time, is there anything missing in the AR-15 world?

 Of course, we have nothing but premium components making up the core of the gun.

-You get an AR Gold trigger from American Trigger Corporation, Raptor SD charging handle, Magpul furniture, an M-LOK handguard, dimpled takedown pins, and so much more.
+You get an AR Gold trigger from American Trigger Corporation, a Raptor SD charging handle, Magpul furniture, an M-LOK handguard, dimpled takedown pins, and so much more.
 Radian outfits these rifles with nothing but the best.

 Radian guarantees a .5 MOA with Black Hills ammunition.
 That’s a hefty claim to make, but Radian has made it for years and doesn’t seem to have issues keeping that promise.